Sarah Bloom Raskin

 Former Deputy Secretary, U.S. Department of the Treasury & Governor of the Federal Reserve Board

-As a Rubenstein Fellow, the Honorable Sarah Bloom Raskin will work closely with the Rethinking Regulation program at Duke’s Kenan Institute for Ethics and with the Global Financial Markets Center at Duke Law School to improve the public’s understanding of markets and regulation.
-In particular, she will lead a research agenda that seeks to shape a new relationship between regulation and resilience in financial markets; and she will explore opportunities to harness cyber-data and turn it into a public asset rather than a liability.
+As a Rubenstein Fellow, the Honorable Sarah Bloom Raskin works closely with the Rethinking Regulation program at Duke’s Kenan Institute for Ethics and with the Global Financial Markets Center at Duke Law School to improve the public’s understanding of markets and regulation.
+She is leading a research agenda that seeks to shape a new relationship between regulation and resilience in financial markets; and she is exploring opportunities to harness cyber-data and turn it into a public asset rather than a liability.

-Ms. Raskin will also engage with students across campus by co-teaching at Duke Law; mentoring and advising students on careers in the public sector; guest lecturing in courses across the university; leading collaborative research projects including a Bass Connections project entitled How Do Cyberattacks Hurt Me?; and participating in public events.
+Governor Raskin also engages with students across campus by co-teaching at Duke Law; mentoring and advising students on careers in the public sector; guest lecturing in courses across the university; leading collaborative research projects including a Bass Connections project entitled How Do Cyberattacks Hurt Me?; and participating in public events.

 Sarah Bloom Raskin served as the former Deputy Secretary of the U.S. Department of the Treasury, a position for which she was confirmed by the United States Senate, from March of 2014 to January of 2017.
 As the second-in-command of the United States Treasury, Deputy Secretary Raskin oversaw the entire Treasury Department and its various agencies and departments.
 Deputy Secretary Raskin is known for her tireless pursuit of innovative solutions to enhance American’s shared prosperity, the resilience of our country’s critical financial infrastructure, and the defense of consumer safeguards in the financial marketplace.